Implied Ratification of Judicial Amendments

 (Please read first my post on “Rule of Law and Judicial Amendments.”)

-If a Master sends his Servant on an errand with particular instructions only to buy bread, but then the servant buys jewelry on the Master’s credit instead, then the Master is not bound to pay for the jewelry, and the full legal risk lies on his Servant.
+If a Master sends his Servant on an errand with particular instructions to only buy bread, but then the servant buys jewelry instead, then the Master is not bound to pay for the jewelry, and the full legal risk lies on his Servant.
 Under the law, the Master could compel the Servant to return or pay for the jewelry.
 But if the Master decides he likes the jewelry, and decides to accept and wear the jewelry, thereby showing by his actions before the world that he accepts his Servant’s deviant conduct as his own, then the Master becomes legally bound as though the purchase was fully authorized, because he has “implicitly ratified” his Servant’s conduct.

-Another kind of ratification is express ratification, meaning one must affirmatively authorize the conduct by some overt action.
+Another kind of ratification is express ratification, meaning one must affirmatively authorize the conduct in question by some express words or action.
 The Constitution has such a ratification process written into it – the amendment process.
 Alterations to the Constitution are only to be made by a “ratification” by three-quarters of the States of any proposed amendment.
 If changes are made any other way, such as by a liberal Supreme Court “interpretation,” then such changes are technically unconstitutional.
 In such a case, the Supreme Court would be like the unauthorized Servant, who did not stay within the confines of his Master’s instructions, and therefore could not legally bind his Master (the People) to his conduct.
-If the People should disapprove, the act of the Supreme Court would be both an unconstitutional act and an unjust exercise of power.
+If the People should disapprove, the Supreme Court can be legally held to account for the unauthorized act.